jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 # Quaternions

-We saw in [Lab 5 in Transformations](axis-angle-rotation-section) that we can use calculate a transformation matrix to rotate about a vector.
+We saw in [5.
+Transformations](axis-angle-rotation-section) that we can use calculate a transformation matrix to rotate about a vector.
 This matrix was derived by compositing three individual rotations about the three co-ordinate $x$, $y$ and $z$ axes.

 ```{figure} ../_images/10_Euler_angles.svg
 :width: 300